Sharjeel-Iftikhar/Flutter-Practise/connectify/README.md

-# chatapp
+# connectify

-Flutter chat app  project.
+A new Flutter project.

 ## Getting Started